Plataforma de banca moderna FIS

 Core on Demand allows for rapid implementation and launch of a direct bank with a different approach to more methodical step-by-step programs, encouraging agility and rapid delivery of banking services.
 This speed and flexibility enable the capture of core deposits with less risk than acquiring another bank rich in deposits.
 The benefits of the Core on Demand approach include:

-- Rapid deployment - The core’s cloud-native architecture allows fast deployment of a direct bank – as soon as 90 days A Core on Demand approach addresses the traditional reservations community bankers have had toward direct banks, while providing a path for organic growth that levels the playing field with large, global institutions – without having to be acquired by one.
+A Core on Demand approach addresses the traditional reservations community bankers have had toward direct banks, while providing a path for organic growth that levels the playing field with large, global institutions – without having to be acquired by one.